kanastasov/Solidity-Alchemy/README.md

-Solidity course from Alchemy: https://university.alchemy.com/overview/solidity
+Exercises to the Solidity course from Alchemy: https://university.alchemy.com/overview/solidity